American 19-20th Century Landscape Painting

 A Hawaiian Master Revisited: Charles Bartlett at the Honolulu Academy of Arts, an exhibit held August 06, 2009 - October 04, 2009 at the Honolulu Academy of Arts.
 Accessed January, 2015.

 American Masterpieces From The Batten Collection, an exhibit held January 26 - July 31, 2011 at the Chrysler Museum of Art.
-Accessed July, 2014.
+Accessed August, 2015.

-At Work in the Wilderness: Picturing the American Landscape, 1820-1920 an exhibit held 14 January 2011 - 20 March 2011 at the Ackland Art Museum, The University of North Carolina at Chapel Hill.
-Accessed 4/14
+At Work in the Wilderness: Picturing the American Landscape, 1820-1920, an exhibit held 14 January 2011 - 20 March 2011 at the Ackland Art Museum, The University of North Carolina at Chapel Hill.
+Accessed August, 2015.

 Charles E. Heaney: Memory, Imagination, and Place, an exhibit held January 22 - March 19, 2005 at the Hallie Ford Museum of Art at Willamette University.
 Includes News Release and Educator Resources.
 Accessed January, 2015.

 Charles Reiffel: An American Post-Impressionist, an exhibit held November 10, 2012 to March 31, 2013 at the San Diego Historical Society Museum.
 Includes press coverage.
 Accessed April, 2015